jonmagnus/INF1900/README.md

 This repository is to store the program files for my homework in the course INF1900

 # TODO
-- Complete exercises for week 12
+- Complete mandatory exercises for week 12